National Forest Inventory – The Amazon

 ACTIVITIES CONDUCTED

-The National Forest Inventory (IFN) has advanced in the collection of biophysical and socioenvironmental data in the auctioned lots, concluding 2,333 out of a total of 3,498 prospective sampling points.
+The National Forest Inventory advanced in the execution of biophysical and socio-environmental data collection in the contracted lots, completing 2,976 sample points.

-- Negotiations with the National Council for Scientific and Technological Development (CNPq) to provide taxonomists with research grants and advance in the identification of botanical samples collected in the Amazon IFN.
+• Negotiations with the National Council for Scientific and Technological Development (CNPq) to provide scholarships to taxonomists working on the identification of botanical samples from the IFN in the Amazon;

 Final Evaluation